-Oil prices hold near $67 a barrel ahead of G20 talks, OPEC
+Oil prices steady, set for weekly gain ahead of G20 talks, OPEC

-LONDON (Reuters) - Brent crude oil held near $67 a barrel on Friday ahead of talks over the trade dispute between the U.S. and Chinese presidents this weekend and on production cuts from OPEC on Monday.
+NEW YORK (Reuters) - Oil prices were steady on Friday and on track for a second straight week of gains, ahead of talks over the trade dispute between the U.S. and Chinese presidents this weekend and on production cuts from OPEC on Monday.

-Brent was on course for a gain of around 25 percent in the first half of 2019 and WTI for a 30 percent gain.
+Brent was on course for a gain of around 25% in the first half of 2019 and WTI for a 30% gain.
+Both contracts were also set to notch their second straight weekly gain.

 The leaders of the G20 countries meet on Friday and Saturday in Osaka, Japan, but the most anticipated meeting is between U.S. President Donald Trump and Chinese President Xi Jinping on Saturday.